 More importantly, as the social media stats reflect, TikTok currently makes appr.
 25% of the marketers’ overall social advertising budgets (per Digiday sources), which makes this social media a lucrative source of incremental ad revenue for online publishers, including those working in the editorial/news segment.

 In spite of being a potentially rewarding strategy, which should definitely be added to the publisher’s content plans, getting serious around going live on TikTok shouldn’t mean any great shift of their focus to an “all-in for social video advertising” monetization strategy.
-The trick is, the ongoing scrutiny around social media in a whole, and TikTok in particular may lead to unexpected policy/regulatory changes in the near future, which could potentially wane all revenue gains quite fast.
+The trick is, the ongoing scrutiny around social media safety in a whole, and TikTok in particular may lead to unexpected policy/regulatory changes in the near future, which could potentially wane all revenue gains quite fast.

 The good news, though, is that launching a news-related TikTok account doesn’t actually require massive investments, rather a new creative angle to content creation, so here’s where publishers’ growth area is for 2023.